Tobi899/PartyTimeBot/README.md

 # PartyTimeBot
-A basic Discord bot with python
+A small discord bot for a music server

 ## Features:
 - Selfmutes